cobaid/Python_Workshop/readme.md

 # [ProgrammersClub [AIKTC]](https://www.facebook.com/aiktcprogrammersclub)

-### This is source code and content repository of python workshop conducted by AIKTC ProgrammersClub below is an index kind of a thing to easy the process of searching content.
+### This is a source code and content repository of python workshop conducted by AIKTC ProgrammersClub below is an index kind of a thing to easy the process of content searching.

 #Python  Tutorial for beginners